nbogie/brainf-interpreter-naive-haskell/README.md

-A Haskell beginner's attempt at a Brainfuck interpreter.
+A Haskell beginner's attempt at a Brainf**k interpreter.
 Undertaken as a learning exercise.

 Later versions incorporate ideas from other haskell versions, and Tekmo's notes on reddit: http://www.reddit.com/r/haskell/comments/woqhb/fhck_10_a_brainfuck_interpreter_written_in_haskell